SYP-PROJECT/quantum_simulator/project_description.md

 - People who have and interest in the world of quantum computing.

 ### Project Milestones
- - Product description, use case Diagram (Nico, Roland, Vincent)
+ - Completion of product description and use case Diagram (Nico, Roland, Vincent) - 19.11.2024
- - Creation of basic simulation of qbits and single qbit circuit elements (Zsombor)
+ - Finished basic simulation of qbits and single qbit circuit elements (Zsombor) - 03.12.2024
- - Basic CI/CD pipeline (Vincent)
+ - Finished Basic CI/CD pipeline (Vincent) - 17.12.2024
- - Implementation of basic editor and visualizer (Nico, Roland)
+ - Finished implementation of basic editor and visualizer (Nico, Roland) - 03.12.2024
- - Implementation of multi qbit circuit elements (Zsombor)
+ - Finished implementation of multi qbit circuit elements (Zsombor) - 17.12.2024
- - Implementation of user friendly tutorials (Nico, Roland, Vincent)
+ - Finished implementation of user friendly tutorials (Nico, Roland, Vincent) - 21.01.2025
- - Create github action for testing (Vincent)
+ - Completed creation of github action for testing (Vincent) - 19.11.2024

 QuanVi provides a hands-on experience for users to deepen their knowledge of quantum circuits, making the abstract world of quantum computing more accessible.